springpython/springpython/docs/sphinx/source/remoting.rst

 Your subclass of SSLServer can be configured to use Python's standard `logging <http://docs.python.org/library/logging.html>`_ module.
-Currently, logging events are emitted at *DEBUG* and *ERROR* levels.
+Currently, logging events are emitted at *logging.DEBUG* and *logging.ERROR* levels.

 At ERROR level all failed attempts at validating of client certificates will be logged giving the exact reason for the failure.
 Interal errors (should they ever happen)